César Turturro – Director / FX Producer

 What happened to me at first was that a few months after starting the project I already had a good trailer, with good finished scenes that got me excited.
 But as the months went by I saw that it would eventually take me a long time to finish what I had earlier imagined.
 There were some issues I could not solve in order to get the look that I really wanted.
 After 3 years I had made about 150 VFX planes, which several did not fully convince me.
 Many VFX required CGI characters and large stages full of wrecked cars with ruins, plants and trees; all in one scene.
 And none of the software, nor hardware I was currently using could support it.

 Eventually a colleague recommended that I use “real-time rendering software”.
 At the time, for me real-time was something made for video games, and I did not think that it would work.
 This was in May 2020.
 I did the first tests in Unity and then in Unreal Engine.
-By August we had migrated some characters and began really start learning the process.
+By August we had migrated some animated characters and began really start learning the process.
 Then I also acquired Character Creator 3, which helped me a lot during this phase.
 In September I had all the characters in Unreal Engine, with their textures and riggings.

 With the help of the Reallusion Pitch and Produce program, in just 4 months and two more artists, we were able to generate 150 VFX shots, 50 which were replacements of the previous plans that I did not like, while adding added 100 more – for a total of 200 final.